Hierarchical mutual distillation for multi-view fusion: Learning from all possible view combinations: Method

-The main component of our method is \( L_{\text{hmd}} \), which facilitates comprehensive mutual knowledge distillation~\cite{zhang2018deep} across all view combinations.
-Traditional knowledge distillation~\cite{hinton2015distilling} is a unidirectional transfer process that aims to minimize the KL-divergence between the temperature-softened distributions of outputs from a teacher and a student model, formulated as:
+The main component of our method is $L_{\text{hmd}}$, which performs comprehensive mutual knowledge distillation~\cite{zhang2018deep} across all view combination sets.
+Conventional knowledge distillation~\cite{hinton2015distilling} is a unidirectional transfer process that minimizes the KL-divergence between the temperature-scaled outputs from teacher and student, formulated as:

-where \( t \) and \( s \) denote teacher and student outputs, and \( \tilde{{\sigma}} \) is the divided softmax with hyperparameter \( \tau \) \( (\tau > 0) \).
-Our proposed \( L_{\text{hmd}} \) extends this concept by establishing mutual distillation between single-view and partial multi-view predictions on one source, and the full multi-view prediction on the other.
-As shown in \cref{figure_1} (c), hierarchical mutual distillation is performed centered on the full multi-view.
-This enables the model to achieve enhanced alignment across view combinations, thereby improving consistency and robustness in prediction.
-The loss is defined as follows:

-where \( \hat{p}_k \) is the uncertainty-weighted average distribution of each view combination set, and \( p_n \) is the full multi-view prediction distribution.
-Additionally, we applied \( \tau^2 \) which was utilized for the decrease in gradient magnitude when using temperature softening, following Hinton et al.~\cite{hinton2015distilling}.